Tubecon: Performers

 They also presented Hartwall Arena's Minecraft version on the main stage.

 2015

 Tubecon 2015 took place in Hartwall Arena in August 2015 with over 10,000 visitors.

 2016

 Finland

-The Finnish Tubecon took place from 12–13 August 2016 with the second event day being sold out.
+The Finnish Tubecon took place from 12 to 13 August 2016 with the second event day being sold out.
 The event had all together 18,500 visitors.

 Sweden

 Tubecon in Sweden had its beginning on 6 January 2016 in Stockholm with more than 4,500 visitors.
-They also did a tour during autumn, which started on 9 September in Västeras and ended on 10 December in Kungsbacka.
+They also did a tour during autumn, which started on 9 September in Västerås and ended on 10 December in Kungsbacka.
 About 50 YouTube creators toured 8 cities in total.
 More than 15,000 people visited Tubecon events in Sweden during 2016.

 Germany

 The Tubecon took place in Germany on 20 February 2016 in the Turbinenhalle Oberhausen.
 Special VIP and Aftershow Tickets were also sold.

 2017

 Finland

 Finnish event was organized in Hartwall Arena on 12–13 August with around 17,500 visitors.